KodeKenobi/Flutter-Integration-Testing/README.md

 # screener
-- This is a sample application.
+- This is a sample Flutter application.
 - Uses MVVM pattern
 - Tries to encourage the use of boundaries (by using the concept of packages)